Tharungoud/project12/group12_project.md

-We are team of Six, Srikanth Budi, Venkateswara R Kotha, Sai Bharadwaja Uppala, Sundeep Vuyyuru, Keshava Paruchuri, Tarun Madugoni, we will be sharing our work amoung ourselves.
+We are team of Six, Srikanth Budi, Venkateswara R Kotha, Sai Bharadwaja Uppala, Sundeep Vuyyuru, Keshava Paruchuri, Tharun Madagouni, we will be sharing our work amoung ourselves.
 Srikanth & Venkateswara will be taking care of development, data analysis , Back end work consisted of an API that was created to provide data to the front end.
 And Writing O Auth script to pull linked in Connections and Bharadwaja, Sundeep, Tarun and Keshava would work on data set, data analysis and UI development and together we are collaborating to check the progress of the project testing.